rrsaikat/DonorKothai/README.md

     Red pins ----> Donors
     Green pins --> Recievers

-On Creating a Blood Request
-All persons near him i.e. our voluntary donors will receive notification for such request. (e.g. Person A needs blood at XYZ hospital or 123.456.789 location)
+After Creating a Blood request, all persons near him i.e. our voluntaries (donors) will receive notification for such request. (e.g. Person A needs blood at XYZ hospital or 123.456.789 location)

 OR